tensorpack/tensorpack/docs/tutorial/performance-tuning.md

 Tensorpack is designed to be high-performance, as can be seen in the [benchmarks](https://github.com/tensorpack/benchmarks).
-But performance is different across machines and tasks, so you need to figure out what goes wrong by your own.
+But performance is different across machines and tasks, so it's not easy to understand what goes wrong without doing some investigations by your own.
 Tensorpack has some tools to make it easier to understand the performance.
-Here's a list of things you can do when your training is slow.
+Here is a list of things you can do to understand why your training is slow.

-If you ask for help to understand and improve the speed, PLEASE do them and include your findings.
+If you ask for help to understand and improve the speed, PLEASE do the investigations below, post your hardware information and your findings from the investigation, such as what changes you've made and what performance numbers you've seen.

 ## Figure out the bottleneck